 Relevance and Use

-However, there is a broad rule of thumb that it is desirable to have a PEG ratio of less than one.
-Further, the accuracy of the PEG ratio is as good as the inputs used, and so one should be careful in using the input data.
-For instance, the use of historical growth rates may end up providing an inaccurate PEG ratio if the future growth potential is likely to deviate from historical growth rates.
-Consequently, calculation methods using future growth and historical growth are distinguished by the terms “forward PEG” and “trailing PEG,” respectively.
+However, a broad rule of thumb is that it is desirable to have a PEG ratio of less than one.
+Further, the accuracy of the PEG ratio is as good as the inputs used, so one should be careful in using the input data.
+For instance, historical growth rates may provide an inaccurate PEG ratio if the future growth potential is likely to deviate from historical growth rates.
+Consequently, calculation methods using future growth and historical growth are distinguished by “forward PEG” and “trailing PEG,” respectively.

-This article has been a guide to PEG Ratio Formula.
-Here we discuss how to calculate PEG Ratio along with the practical examples and downloadable excel sheet.
+This article has been a guide to what is PEG Ratio Formula.
+Here, we explain the concept along with how to calculate it, an example, methods, relevance & use.
 You can learn more about accounting from the following articles –